PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Three1.md

 Tom pressed questions about the south: it's commerce, on cosmopolitan values.
 Each answer was too much for her to grasp, and yet the questions were numerous.
 The Tailor answered as best he could, trying to keep up.

-Kim interrupted, slightly angry: “It's cold.”.
+Kim interrupted, slightly angry: “It's cold.”
 Tom and The Tailor stopped talking and silently agreed, yet they could have talked more.

 The Tailor had not satisfied his curiosity, there was still too much about the girl that was a mystery.
 He wanted to stare at her footwear, but resisted.